PCCN Quiz -9

 Patient education should emphasize the purpose of follow-up tests to promote adherence and safety.

-N. A patient with severe hypothyroidism is admitted with hypothermia, bradycardia, and altered mental status.
+AR.
+A patient with severe hypothyroidism is admitted with hypothermia, bradycardia, and altered mental status.
 What is the priority nursing action?

 Oops!
 Revisit the management of myxedema coma.